13 statistics that show why Red Bull had to fire Perez and Lawson

 Red Bull Content Pool / Getty Images

-Sergio Pérez’s 152 points in 2024 are only 34.8% of the 437 points Max Verstappen achieved in the same season.
+1: Sergio Pérez’s 152 points in 2024 were only 34.8% of the 437 points Max Verstappen achieved in the same season.
 This is the lowest percentage of points that the teammate of that year’s World Champion has scored since 1994.

 That’s right, not since 1994 when Schumacher raced for Benetton have we seen such a disparity of points between that season’s WDC and their teammate.
 Or in the case of 1994 it was teammates plural, as Johnny Herbert, JJ Lehto and, ironically, Jos Verstappen all had a go at being Schumacher’s teammate.